N0matic/Password.Generator.io/README.md

 # Unit 03 JavaScript Homework: Password Generator

+This is a Password Generator built for a homework assignment and as such, follows certain parameters:

 ## Description

-Create an application that generates a random password based on user-selected criteria.
+"Create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

 The user will be prompted to choose from the following password criteria: